theBrianCui/RedMessenger/README.md

 ```
 New message from channel rm.users.user1
 Client is not online, queueing message in Redis (rm:users:user1:messages)
-New message from channel rm.groups.cats
+New message from channel rm.channels.cats
 Client is not online, queueing message in Redis (rm:users:user1:messages)
 Client is not online, queueing message in Redis (rm:users:user2:messages)
 user5: Sending message 'Meow!' from rm.cats